-The EZL016I messages show all of the command global variables that end with the characters time.
-The EZL017I messages show the values associated with each command global variable.
+The EZL016I messages show all of the command global variables that end with the character T. The EZL017I messages show the values that are associated with each command global variable.

 Querying Command Availability (EXIST)

 EXIST determines whether the specified command is available and sets a return code as its response.
 Only libraries in the DSICLD or STEPLIB concatenation are searched.
 The command must be a valid command list, REXX program, or NetView command processor.